tmasthay/InverseProblemsDemos-StudentEdition/README.md

 # InverseProblemsDemos-StudentEdition
-Holds incomplete codes for teaching inverse problems.
+Holds incomplete codes with "TODO" comments for teaching inverse problems.

 # Youtube series
 Each folder will have a file youtube.txt listing the relevant Youtube videos from the playlist below.